andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 <h4 class="article-subheader">This Is It, Don't Get Scared Now</h4>
 Rehearsals have worn me down and I'm ready for the real thing.
 I've got my system down, I've got my spreadsheets printed.
-I've got Linda Belans's spreadsheets printed.
 I'm prepared.
 Calm.
 Confident.

 The night before our first performance I sleep like a damn baby.
 When I arise I find a ladybug on my pillow - that's gotta be good luck right?
 But then again, maybe I
 <a href="https://dancespirit.com/history-of-merde/" target="_blank" rel="noopener no referrer">don't want good luck</a>?
 I'm not really sure what to make of dancer superstitions.
-Best not leave anything to chance.

-The hours leading up to the first performance are filled with much milling about and nonsensical banter.
+The hours leading up to the performance are filled with much milling about and nonsensical banter.
 Our heroic stage manager, Gabby, has the unenviable job of appeasing contingents from the Nasher, the ADF, and the security detail, all while wrangling a group of nervy performers.